mozillascience/fellows-class-2016/explore/roadmapping.md

 This can be as simple as a collection of issues in your issue tracker, or a detailed timeline complete with milestones.
 It's up to you to choose what works best for your community!

+You can use the `roadmap.md` template in this repo to start, and add in specific work and tasks that are particular to your projects and work.

 ####What should be in a roadmap?

 **Mission**